Kâmil Pasha: Death

-On 14 November 1913, while full of plans for revisiting England in 1914, Kâmil Pasha suddenly died of syncope and was buried in the court of the Arab Ahmet Mosque.
+On 14 November 1913, while preparing plans for revisiting England in 1914, Kâmil Pasha suddenly died of syncope and was buried in the courtyard of the Arab Ahmet Mosque.

 Family

 Enver Bey asking Kâmil Pasha to resign during the raid on the Sublime Porte.

 Kâmil married Layika (Bayur) and had several children.
-His grandson is Hikmet Bayur and his grand nephew is film maker Zeki Alasya.
+His grandson is Hikmet Bayur and his grand nephew is filmmaker Zeki Alasya.
 His son-in-law is general Naci Eldeniz.
 Tekin Arıburun, president of the Turkish Senate from 1970 to 1977, is his grandson-in-law.

 Legacy

 Sir Ronald Storrs, British Governor of Cyprus from 1926 to 1932, erected a memorial to be raised over Kâmil Pasha's grave.
 He also composed the English inscription, carved on the headstone below a Turkish one.
 It runs as follows: